idontusenumbers/profilepicker/README.md

 After capture, pan with drag-drop, zoom with mouse wheel

 # Limitations
-Repeatedly asks for permission to use camera, especially on localhost
+* Repeatedly asks for permission when served from local file system instead of web server
+* Not tested for accessibility